Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 </div>
 ```

-Note here that **everything at the root level is a Block**.
+Note here that **everything at the root level must be a Block**.
 A Block can have multiple Element and Modifier sections and every Element and Modifer has to belong to a Block.

+## Example

 Consider the [SignIn app](https://github.com/starcounterapps/signin):

 ![BEM example](../../../assets/BEM-example.PNG)

 Here, the Block is marked in red and the Element sections in blue.

 From this, these BEM classes can be derived: